-- veterinary/animal anatomy and physiology
+- Veterinary/animal anatomy and physiology

-- medical terminology, and treatment methods
+- Medical terminology, and treatment methods

-- computers and software
+- Computer software systems

-- medical records and documentation
+- Medical records and documentation

 In addition to the core Veterinary Assistant training, Ross Medical Education Center goes a step above and provides instruction in networking techniques, tools to write a professional resume, and interview strategies.